google/googletest/docs/advanced.md

 You can combine this with the `--gtest_filter` flag to further select which disabled tests to run.

+### Enforcing Having At Least One Test Case

+A not uncommon programmer mistake is to write a test program that has no test case linked in.
+This can happen, for example, when you put test case definitions in a library and the library is not marked as "always link".

+To catch such mistakes, run the test program with the `--gtest_fail_if_no_test_linked` flag or set the `GTEST_FAIL_IF_NO_TEST_LINKED` environment variable to a value other than `0`.
+Now the program will fail if no test case is linked in.

+Note that *any* test case linked in makes the program valid for the purpose of this check.
+In particular, even a disabled test case suffices.

 ### Repeating the Tests

 Once in a while you'll run into a test whose result is hit-or-miss.
 Perhaps it